ChaseDickinson/packer-images/README.md

+## This repo is a work in progress

 ## Problem Statement

 I built this out mostly for my own use, and I'm sharing in case it's helpful to anyone else.
 Should be fairly straight-forward to edit to meet your own needs.